rowansays/wpHelpers/Result/readme.md

 ### A Simple Example

-In this example we will wrap the WordPress core function `get_posts()` in a function that reaturns an instance of result.
+In this example we will wrap the WordPress core function `get_posts()` in a function that returns an instance of `Result`.

 #### Define the function